 This series of reports assess food security and diet quality using standardized indicators, including the Household Hunger Scale and Food Consumption Score.
 They provide insights into access to food and dietary diversity among adults, women of reproductive age, and children.

-- Declining Diet Quality: Over a quarter of adults (26.0 percent) and a fifth of children under 5 (21.0 percent) lack adequate dietary diversity.
-Women’s diet quality has worsened faster than men’s.
+- Poor Adult Diet Quality: Over a quarter of adults (27.1 percent) lack adequate dietary diversity.
+Women’s diet quality has worsened faster than men’s over the past three years.

-- Multiple Factors Affecting Risk & Resilience: Low income, conflict, and high food prices drive insecurity; remittances reduce food-related risks.
+- Multiple Factors Affecting Risk & Resilience: Low assets, conflict, and high food prices drive insecurity; remittances reduce food-related risks.

 Round |